 - informs your of your right to take your complaint or dispute to an External Dispute Resolution; and

-- if you are not satisfied with our response, you may lodge a complaint with the Australian Financial Complaints Authority.
+- if you are not satisfied with our response, you may lodge a complaint with the Australian Financial Complaints Authority or with the Office of the Australian Information Commissioner (OAIC).
+Their contact details are given below.

 Events for notifying CDR consumer

-In the event of a data breach e.g. someone gaining unauthorised access which results in loss of CDR data, we would notify a CDR consumer as soon as practical in order for the consumer to take appropriate action if required.
+- In the event of a data breach e.g. someone gaining unauthorised access which results in loss of CDR data, we would notify you as soon as practical in order to take appropriate action if required

 Consequence of withdrawing consent

 When you stop sharing data with Frollo, then we will stop collecting data from this account.
-We will also delete any data we previously received from this account.
+We will also delete any data we previously received and held from this account.
+There are no penalties for withdrawal of consent.

 Without this data, we will be limited in our ability to help you track your budget.